The Latest: ‘Drag Race’ wins reality competition Emmy

-Claire Foy is the winner of the best actor in a television comedy Emmy Award for her role in “The Crown.”
+Claire Foy is the winner of the best actress in a television drama Emmy Award for her role in “The Crown.”

 Foy’s role as Queen Elizabeth II has come to an end, and she emotionally referenced her time on the show and promised that she wouldn’t cry.
 (She didn’t.)

 It is Foy’s first Emmy win on her second nomination for the Netflix series, which tells the story of Queen Elizabeth II’s rise to the throne in the upheaval of post-World War II Britain.